 - Ignoring the comment does not make it go away - it looks like you don’t care enough to respond.

-- Publicly attacking the customer is never appropriate (and remember, “the customer is not always right, but they deserve to be heard”).
+- Publicly attacking the customer is never appropriate (remember, “the customer is not always right, but they deserve to be heard”).

 - Trying to coerce or softly threaten a customer to remove a negative review is never a good idea (especially if you haven't addressed and resolved the issue).